County-class destroyer: Design

-The County-class design attempted to give maximum protection from nuclear fallout.
+The Class became the first modern escort to follow aircraft carriers in minimising superstructure; possibly because the both had hangar like stowages with them.
+This change enabled the Operations Room to be accommodated well down in the hull, a position often since advocated in many navies but rarely achieved.
+The more capacious hull together with firm control of the design details enable to exterior of the ship to be kept exceptionally simple and uncluttered."The Seaslug missile system also raised significant and new ship safety issues.
+Coates wrote:"Such a radical departure in the stowage of explosives in HM Ships called for the introduction of a constantly pressurised and automatic water spray system, and other new safety measures and devices offset the lack of armour protection inherent in the destroyer concept."The County-class design attempted to give maximum protection from nuclear fallout.
 The operation rooms, where the ship was fought from, was located deep in the ship five decks below the bridge with a lift connecting it to the latter, which maintained some duplicated command systems.
 The operations room had the main radar, sonar and electronic warfare screens, and communication data and computer links.
 The electronics required for the Seaslug were the large Type 901 fire-control radar and the Type 965 air-search radar.
 These required a great deal of weight to be carried high up on the ship which affected the ship layout.
 Although superior the Type 984 radar was rejected as it was even heavier and would excluded fitting a twin turret 4.5-inch armament forward which was needed for gunfire support or action against surface vessels.
 It was hoped that RN carriers with Type 984 would provide primary air targeting for the destroyers through a datalink.
 According to a RN naval architect, "Sea Slug did not live up to expectations" and was obsolete by 1957.
 The compromises required by the heavy and dated Seaslug system detracted from the success and popularity of an otherwise advanced ship design.
 Its ineffectiveness and vulnerable magazine and missile fuel reduced confidence in the class, which had potential as command ships, having good seaworthiness, speed and in the group two ships a spacious operations room with ADAWS.